 - 1/4 cup chopped or crushed peanuts (optional)

-- In a large wok or skillet, sautee the tofu, onion and garlic in sesame oil for a minute or two, stirring frequently.
+In a large wok or skillet, saute the tofu, onion, and garlic in sesame oil for a minute or two, stirring frequently.
 Allow to cook for another minute or two.

-- Add the cooked noodles and the peanut butter and soy sauce mixture.
-Stir well, and allow sauce to thicken as it cooks for about 3 minutes.
-Top with peanuts, bean sprouts and green onions and serve hot.
+Add the cooked noodles and the peanut butter and soy sauce mixture.
+Stir well, and allow the sauce to thicken as it cooks for about 3 minutes.
+Top with peanuts, bean sprouts, and green onions and serve hot.